 He nodded slowly, kept his head down looking at the floor, and said, “In every other school, everyone was waiting for me to mess up.
 The kids expected me to fight.
 Teachers knew I was going to fail.
 Every single one of them looked at me and saw trouble.
 Even when I was new I felt it.”

 He paused, looked sideways at the teacher, and then shook his head.
 “Here, Mr. D (the teacher) started out talking about how I was going to do well.
 He was waiting for me to get it right, not to get it wrong.
-Ms. K (the principal) talks to us like others let us down, not that we’ve failed.
+Ms. K (the school principal) talks to us like others let us down, not that we’ve failed.
 Then she expects us to be better.”

 The two student leaders were nodding along now, and this encouraged King to finish.